geg-tech/biblicallyaccuratekeyboard/journal.md

 * horse racing robots with mash-able "cheer" buttons that have a very small chance to boost the robot forward
 * irl V1 wings from ultrakill

-Ultimately, I decided to choose something that is somewhat within my comfort zone of circuit boards and 3d modeling (though I hope to do the other ones some other day), that being a keyboard in the shape of a biblically accurate angel.
-I chose this idea due to the existing tutorial on hackpad which should be a great stepping stone into this project, while also being different and unique from the usual, flat micropads (though I'm unsure if this idea would count as a custom or starter project 🗿).
+Ultimately, I decided to choose something that is somewhat within my comfort zone of circuit boards and 3d modeling (though I hope to do the other ones someday), that being a keyboard in the shape of a biblically accurate angel.
+I chose this idea due to the existing tutorial on hackpad which should be a great stepping stone into this project, while also being unique and funnier from the usual, flat micropads (though I'm unsure if this idea would count as a custom or starter project 🗿).

 I have some ideas on what the keyboard should look like, with the shape of the board most likely looking like the usual orb angel with the revolving rings of eyes.
 <img width="500" alt="angel go clack" src="https://github.com/user-attachments/assets/115d9f0f-bb39-4dbc-8a9d-8685635a11cc" />